HaroldH2003/kross-hugo/exampleSite/content/about/_index.md

 ---
 ###### **I'm the guy who is crazed by technological advancement.
 Professional geek and proud dad.
 Technology has always been a part of my life stemming back to childhood when I would take things apart just to see how they worked.**

 ###### **Passionate SaaS product marketing specialist with 8+ years of experience and track record.
 I am the go-to option for your business to lead your highly creative marketing professionals and help craft a go-to-market strategy for your product/service.
-By sustaining a focused drive to help announce new products and solutions to create awareness and fuel lead generation, I believe my capabilities will be a great asset for your business in order to help shape our top-of-mind image within our future customers.**
+By sustaining a focused drive to help announce new products and solutions to create awareness and fuel lead generation, I believe my capabilities will be a great asset for your business in order to help shape our top-of-mind image among our future customers.**

 ###### **Native to digital marketing and CRM automation platforms like Google Ads, WordPress, Facebook Business Manager, ClickFunnels, HubSpot, Mailchimp, Mandrill, Appsflyer, Zendesk.**